 Cold, snow, ice and all that winter weather can surely put a damper on ensuring your dog gets the proper exercise.
 As you know, exercise is the key to a happy and healthy dog.
+Making sure you are exercising your dog in winter is very important.

 Keeping your dog’s heart racing and mind working are important throughout the winter months.
 We all know how easy it is for us to put on the winter pounds, well it is no different for our dogs.
 They can easily pack on a few extra pounds in just a few short months.